bbauska/UC-Davis-Inter-jQuery/README.md

 I'm going to grab the FlexSlider.css, the fonts, and the minified version of FlexSlider.
 Just those three files, the rest of it I don't need.
 I'm going to put them into my project folder over here so that I have them, and that gets us all the files that we need in order to get started for this project.

-<h3 id="w1-07">Module 1.07.
+<h3 id="w1-07">1.07.
 About the Minified Version</h3>

-About the Minified Version
-And again, I'm just repeating myself here but it's really important that you understand this.

-The Minified version is the same file with all the same with all the white space removed and a few other things done to make the file smaller and faster to download.
+<p>The Minified version is the same file with all the same with all the white space
+removed and a few other things done to make the file smaller and faster to download.
 Use that version if it's available for any plug in that you want to use.
 The non-modified version is available if you want to see the actual JavaScript or maybe even edited, but you'll probably never want to do that.
-So, we'll always use the Minified version.
+So, we'll always use the Minified version.</p>

-And again, these are the files that we actually need for our project.
-So, we're going to copy them over and put them into our project folder just like you see here and just like we did just a minute ago in the previous lesson.
+<p>And again, these are the files that we actually need for our project.
+So, we're
+going to copy them over and put them into our project folder just like you see here and just like we did just a minute ago in the previous lesson.</p>

 Next, it's about following the directions to make the flex slider work, and you can come back to the flex slider website and I recommend that you do this.
 Even though I'm going to walk through doing it with you, it's good to sort of come in here and see how these directions are written and to understand what the steps are.

 First, link the files, then add the markup, then hook up your slider, and then tailor its units with special stuff down here.
 And if you're new to this, this may look a little bit confusing and difficult, but it's really not.
 And, also it may be written differently for different plug ins.
 It's important to know a little bit about how JavaScript works in order to get this stuff to work, right?
 Once you've done it a few times for a few different plug ins, you'll see there's a lot of similarities.

 All right, so let's go through this together.
 So, you can see what I mean about how to do this.

 First, we can look at where these scripts go, and over here, notice this one is listing jQuery 1.6.2, that's a really old version of jQuery.
 And then we've got the flex slider JS here, we've got the CSS file.
 I'd rather load up the most recent version of jQuery rather than the old version of jQuery.
 Let's go over to our files over here.
 And on our index page, up at the top of the page, this is where we want to put a link to the flex slider CSS.
 So, I'm just going to add a link here, link href = " flexslider.css".
 Don't forget rel ="stylesheet", and make sure you spell style sheet right.
 Okay, so that will link that up.
 You can see I've got jquery 2.2.4 loaded here, as opposed to the 1.6.